Hazardous, Restricted, and Perishable Mail

 Mailable with affidavit signed by addressee and certificate signed by commanding officer.

-c.
-Officer of the federal government or a state, district, or territory whose official duty is to serve warrants of arrest or commitment.
+Officer of the federal government or a state, district, or territory

 d.
 USPS employees specifically authorized by the chief postal inspector.